CartagoGit/DockerNodeBun/README.md

 > Important: It is necessary to use `eval $(fnm env)` to assign path to node and npm for the user.
 And it is necessary to use `fnm use` to set the node version.

+Fast node manager works with multishell, it means that you can use different node versions in different shell sessions.

 For that if you want use a new RUN, eval $(fnm env) must be called to assign node and npm to the $PATH fo the user.

-I added automaticaly charge node for the user in the entrypoint of the .zshrc file.
-But it necessary understand that we call a new RUN in Dockerfile the $PATH will be reset, and we must call `eval $(fnm env)` to assign the path to node and npm again.
+I added an automatic load node for the user in the entrypoint of the .zshrc file.
+But it necessary understand that if we call a new RUN in Dockerfile the $PATH will be reset, and we must call `eval $(fnm env)` to assign the path to node and npm again.

 > Important install dependencies globally with bun, and give permissions to the user you want to use it.